unimonkiez/react-native-asset/README.md

 * `-ios-a, --ios-assets` - ios assets paths, will disable android linking
 * `-android-a, --android-assets` - android assets paths, will disable ios linking.
 * `-n-u, --no-unlink` - Not to unlink assets which not longer exists, not recommanded.

+## Backward compatability
+* to use react-native 0.59 and below, use version 1.14.0